Police: 12-year-old in custody for stabbing death of brother in Oklahoma

 TULSA, Okla.
 (KFOR) – Authorities are continuing to investigate after a girl in Tulsa allegedly stabbed her younger brother last week.

-The child was rushed to the hospital but later died from his injuries, Tulsa Police said.
+The child was rushed to the hospital but later died from his injuries, TPD said.

-According to investigators, the boy’s 12-year-old sister woke up their parent, who had been upstairs, and said that she had stabbed her 9-year-old brother.
+According to investigators, the boy’s 12-year-old sister woke up their parents, who had been upstairs, and said that she had stabbed her 9-year-old brother.

 The 12-year-old girl was taken into custody and is being held at the Family Center for Juvenile Justice.
 Police said the agency’s Child Crisis Unit is now handling the investigation.

-Police told KOTV they are still working to determine why the girl stabbed her brother.
+Police told WHNT’s Nexstar sister station KOTV that they are still working to determine why the girl stabbed her brother.

 Neither child has been identified by police.